Use Chromebooks for Student Assessments

 - Click Manage Kiosk Applications.
 In the dialog that appears select the exam kiosk app you want to use.
 You can search for it on the Chrome Web Store, or manually install it if you have the app ID and URL by selecting Specify a Custom App.

-- Make sure the students you want to administer the exam for are under the organizational unit you select for the kiosk app.
+- Make sure the devices you want to administer the exam with are under the organizational unit you select for the kiosk app.

 For help setting up Kiosk Settings, see Manage device settings.